RazorSPoint/azure-devops-azure-policy-extension/src/overview.md

 This task is intended to make it easier for you to publish Policy Sets (Initiatives) to your azure tenant.
 This tasks needs a Azure Resource Manager service connection with a properly configured service principal.

+## Change Logs

+Change logs can be found [on the documentation pages on GitHub](https://razorspoint.github.io/azure-devops-azure-policy-extension/CHANGELOG.html).